chrcarrizosa/shinyseg/docs/docs/how-to/pedigree.md

     onset or censoring/last follow-up.

-For instance, the following information states that individuals 3, 6, and 7 experienced the onset of a certain unspecified disease at 40 years of age.
+For instance, the following information states that individuals 3, 6, and 7 experienced the onset of a certain disease at 40 years of age.
 Conversely, individuals 4 and 5 remained unaffected until the age of 60.
 Individuals 3, 5, 6 (proband), and 7 carry one copy of the variant under study, while individual 4 does not.
 For the founders 1 and 2, only their ages are known.

 ``` text
  id fid mid sex phenotype carrier proband age